SpectoIT/specto-faker/readme.md

 * Overrides click events, so you can reinit them without problems.
 * All classes and counters are customizable only on the first init
 * Hide selected option from dropdown - customizable class with "selected_val_class"
-* If builded from select, it's "placeholder" is set as initial value (if not present, first option is selected)
+* If builded from select, it's "placeholder" is set as initial value (if not present, first option is selected).
+But if any option is selected, placeholder is ignored and selected value is set
 * Prevents clicks for disabled options, example: ```<div rel='rel-disabled' class='' disabled='disabled'>placeholder</div>```
+* Adds focused class on select focus (for swithing with tab)

 ## CUSTOM USE